Genivia/ugrep/README.md

             directory is checked first for FILE, then the home directory.
 The options specified in the configuration FILE are parsed first, followed by the remaining options specified on the command line.
+            The ug command automatically loads a `.ugrep' configuration file, unless --config=FILE or --no-config is specified.
+    --no-config
+            Do not load the default .ugrep configuration file.
     --save-config[=FILE] [OPTIONS]
             Save configuration FILE to include OPTIONS.
 Update FILE when first loaded with --config=FILE.
 The default FILE is `.ugrep',